cytoscape/py4cytoscape/doc/concepts.rst

 All of these scenarios will result in Jupyter Notebook that can call functions executed on the Cytoscape executing in your workstation.
 Note, though, that without an extra step, Cytoscape generally can't access files stored in a *remote* Notebook's file system, and a *remote* Notebook can't access files created by Cytoscape.

 See the `Sandboxing`_ section (below) for an explanation of the file sharing protocol.

+See the `Sanity Test <https://github.com/bdemchak/cytoscape-jupyter/tree/main/sanity-test>`_ examples to see how to use sandboxing in different situations.

+.. note:: All Notebooks, whether running on a *local* or *remote* Jupyter server must use the Sandboxing protocol for sharing Notebook files with Cytoscape and vice-versa.

 .. note:: In all cases, py4cytoscape calls the Cytoscape running on your *private workstation*.
 Cytoscape is not a full server, and can support exactly one Notebook running at a time -- multiple simultaneous Notebooks are not supported.